DvirLevy/Dvir-Levy-Portfolio/README.md

 - All assets are stored in AWS Buckets

 ## CI/CD
-This website is deployed by Netlify, on every approved full request the merged to the main brach Netlify run "npm run build" and then deploy the new build that create from the 'dist' folder
+This website is deployed on Netlify.
+Once a pull request is approved and merged into the main branch, an automated CI/CD pipeline runs npm run build and deploys the output from the dist directory.